grumpyp/NLP-quote-maker/README.md

 ## ToDo

-- [ ] Setup Flask environment
+- [x] Setup Flask environment
-- [ ] Deployment on a Server
+- [x] Deployment on Heroku
-- [ ] Build frontend with dynamic search field
+- [x] Build frontend with dynamic search field
-- [ ] Find API's for quotes
+- [x] Find API's for quotes
-- [ ] Use Twitter and Reddit API
+- [x] Use Twitter / Reddit API
-- [ ] Find features to do a rating of the sentence
+- [x] Find features to do a rating of the sentence
-- [ ] Find suitable NLP libraries
+- [x] Find suitable NLP libraries
-- [ ] Possibly build own dataset
 - [x] Write inital readme